 The West Atlantic Avenue Redevelopment Plan indicates that commercial structures will be limited to a depth of 150' from Atlantic Avenue, with accessory uses permitted within those areas beyond 150'.
-These limitations are provided for in the CBD land development regulations.
-The subject properties are located between approximately 384' and 530' of West Atlantic Avenue.
-These parcels are anticipated to be part of a larger project that has a contiguous footprint that extends north to West Atlantic Avenue.
-The proposed FLUM amendment and rezoning allow for more intense uses and larger development that will allow the CRA to continue with its mandate of stimulating commercial businesses in the West Atlantic Avenue area and improving the quality of life by providing a range of housing choices that appropriately transitions to the properties to the south.
+These limitations are provided for in the Land Development Regulations applicable to the West Atlantic Neighborhood Sub-district of the CBD.
+The subject properties are located between approximately 275' (along NW 6th Avenue) and 330' (along NW 7th Avenue) north of West Atlantic Avenue.
+The proposed FLUM amendment and rezoning allow for more intense uses and larger development than is presently allowed that will allow the CRA to continue with its mandate of stimulating commercial businesses in the West Atlantic Avenue area and improving the quality of life by providing a range of housing choices that appropriately transitions to adjacent properties.